soldasim/BOSS.jl/docs/src/types.md

 ## Experiment Data

 The data from all past objective function evaluations are stored in the `ExperimentData` structure.
-It is also used to provide the intial training data to [`BossProblem`](@ref).
+It is also used to provide the intial data to [`BossProblem`](@ref).

 ```@docs
 ExperimentData